 Morton neuroma is more commonly found in women rather than men.
-It is generally caused by wearing either tight shoes or high heels.
-It is the thickening of the muscle between the bases of the toes, especially the third and fourth toe and can cause severe pain if left untreated.
-Insoles for Morton's Neuroma have been developed by manufacturers to help absorb the shock of the high heel and to provide comfort and support for the foot.
+It is generally caused by wearing tight shoes or high heels.
+Regardless of gender, impact absorption at the heel is vital as Morton's Neuroma is the thickening of the muscle between the bases of the toes, especially the third and fourth toe.
+It can cause severe pain if left untreated.
+Insoles for Morton's Neuroma have been developed by manufacturers to help absorb large amounts of shock and impact at the heel, providing comfort and support for the foot.

 Morton Neuroma is the thickening of the muscle between the base of the toes, especially between the third and fourth toe.
 It is believed to be more common in women due to being caused by the pressure a high heel shoe places on this part of the foot.
 The pain can start as a tingling sensation and then develop into something far more severe.
 It is especially bad when wearing restrictive shoes and once again placing pressure on this part of the foot.